 “I’m 6’3″ and felt like it was decently comfortable, although I wouldn’t have minded a bit more padding overall.”

-In compiling our roundup for the best massage chairs, we looked at many on the market before ordering and testing out a selection of them.
-Here are a few chairs that look promising, but didn’t make our top picks for one reason or another.
+In compiling our roundup for the best massage chairs, we looked at many on the market before ordering and testing out a selection of top profiles.
+Here are a few chairs that look promising, but didn’t make our list for one reason or another.

-- Osaki OS-Pro 4D DuoMax SL-Track Massage Chair: This 4D massage chair offers a more comprehensive experience than popular 3D massage chairs, as body-scanning sensors can adjust the speed and intensity on massage rollers to focus on tense muscles as needed.
-Still, we haven’t tested it and have a hard time recommending a $13,000 chair until we have.
+- Osaki OS-Pro 4D DuoMax SL-Track Massage Chair: This 4D massage chair offers a more comprehensive experience than popular 3D massage chairs, as body scanning sensors can adjust the speed and intensity on massage rollers to focus on tense muscles, as needed.
+Still, we haven’t tested it thus far, and have a hard time recommending a $13,000 chair until we’ve had some time with it.

 - Infinity Riage CS Compact Shiatsu Massage Chair: This massage chair from Infinity boasts a compact design that’s still able to recline into a zero-gravity position.
-Still, this massage chair is currently sold out on Amazon, so we haven’t been able to test it out.
+That said, we haven’t been able to test it out just yet.

 How We Picked and Tested the Best Massage Chairs

 In our research and testing of the best massage chairs and other recovery, strength, or cardio equipment, we follow a multi-point methodology that scores each product on several criteria.
-In it, we make sure to use each product extensively to get a good bearing on the good, bad, and the ugly of each machine we review.
+We make sure to use each product extensively to get a good bearing on the good, bad, and the ugly of each machine we review.

-Here are the features we looked at to test, rate, and pick our list for massage chairs:
+Here are the features we looked at to test, rate, and compile our list of the best massage chairs:

-- Footprint and portability: Not every massage chair will be easy to move in your house, so higher scores here went to chairs with smaller footprints and product weights, as well as chairs that offered compact solutions.
+- Footprint and Portability: Not every massage chair will be easy to move in your house, so higher scores here went to chairs with smaller footprints and product weights, as well as chairs that offered compact solutions.
+To earn a 3 out of 5, the chair can fit in most rooms but it requires careful placement to operate without any restrictions.

-- Extra features: OK, every massage chair should massage, but what else can they do?
+- Extra Features: OK, every massage chair should massage, but what else can they do?
 Extras include heat therapy, air compression, zero-gravity reclining, body scanning, Bluetooth speakers, and more.
-More features mean a higher score.
+More features can often lead to a higher score.

-- Shipping, delivery, and set-up: This is a score based on the ordering process, from website to your home.
-We looked at fair delivery options and helpful services like white-glove delivery and assembly.
+- Shipping, Delivery, and Setup: This is a score based on the ordering processes and how efficiently the chairs go from website to your home.
+We looked at fair delivery options and helpful services like professional delivery and assembly.
 Minimal assemblies also scored high here.

-- Speeds and massage modes: We looked here at the many massage modes offered: speeds, techniques, programs, intensities, and more.
+- Speeds and Massage Modes: We looked here at the many massage modes offered: speeds, techniques, programs, intensities, and more.
 Top scores were given to massage chairs with a variety of customization, as well as preset programs.
+To score a 3 out of 5, the chair offers several speeds and preset programs but it lacks variety.

-- Ergonomics and adjustability: This was a score on our tester’s comfort level, as well as adjustment options.
+- Ergonomics and Adjustability: This was a score on our tester’s comfort level, as well as available adjustment options.
 Adjustments can be reclining options, leg extensions, or even width adjustments on the massage rollers.
+For a chair to earn a 3-out-of-5 rating, it’s generally comfortable with moderate adjustment options.

-- Customer service: Along with contacting customer service, we take a look at policies for these massage chairs: warranty, financing options, and return policies.
+- Customer Experience: Along with contacting customer service, we take a look at policies for these massage chairs: warranty, financing options, and return policies.

-- Customer reviews: We take a look at what consumers are saying about these products, and rate them based on scores from website reviews, plus reviews from online retailers like Amazon.
+- Customer Reviews: We take a look at what consumers are saying about these products and rate them based on scores from website reviews, as well as reviews from online retailers like Amazon.

-After calculating these scores, we average them out to find an overall score for each massage chair to determine our final list of massage chairs.
+After calculating these scores, we average them out to find an overall rating for each massage chair to determine our final list.

 Benefits of Massage Chairs

 Sure, a massage feels good, but is there any benefit to them?
-The short answer is yes.
-The long answer is: Yes, but let’s dive into a few of the larger benefits that you can get from massage chairs and massage therapy in general.
+The short answer is, yes.
+The long answer?
+Yes, but let’s dive into a few of the larger benefits that you can get from massage chairs and massage therapy, in general.

 Cost-Effectiveness

 A massage chair can be a hefty investment, but so can regular visits to a massage therapist.
-With a 60-minute session costing as much $150, a massage chair might be a worthwhile investment if you find yourself seeking massage therapy often.
+With a 60-minute session costing as much $150, according to our research, a massage chair might be a worthwhile investment if you find yourself seeking massage therapy often.

-That said, a massage therapist can pinpoint and target specific areas during your massage session, something that very few massage chairs can replicate.
-But just like a home gym can save you on a gym membership over time, a massage chair will help you save money over time from a massage therapist, especially if you’re trying to visit a therapist multiple times a month.
+That said, a massage therapist can pinpoint and target specific areas during your massage session, which is something that very few massage chairs can replicate.
+But just like a home gym can save you on a gym membership over time, a massage chair can help you save money over time from a massage therapist, especially if you’re trying to visit a therapist multiple times each month.

 RELATED: Home Gym Vs Gym Membership